BerndiVader/MythicMobsExtension/README.md

 			meet= (Optional) The skill to be executed if the conditions are meet. else= (Optional) The skill to be executed if the conditions not meet.
 			The meet and else skills inherit the skilldatas like targeter, caster, targets from the parent skill.

+			Now possible, to use && || expressions.
+Example:
+			- castif{c="onground true && outside true || playerwithin{d=10} true";tc="onblock grass true && ouside true";meet=meetMetaSkill;elese=elseMetaSkill} @trigger ~onDamaged
+			This parse the c condtions lets say the mob is outside onground but player not within 10: (true&&true)||false condition will meet.
+Same work for the targetcondtion too.

 			NOTE THE "" for the conditions and targetconditions!!